Boundary condition for phonon distribution functions at a smooth crystal interface and interfacial angular momentum transfer: Discussion

 \subsection{Strict confinement of wave packets}

-In the previous section, we assumed that the cross-sectional boundary in the $xy$ plane is smooth and not sharply defined.
-A more rigorous treatment includes phonon reflection at the edge of the cross section.
-In this formulation, the drift terms in Eq.~\eqref{eq: 4 drift terms} reappear, and boundary conditions based on the acoustic power reflectance must be imposed along the edge.
-This regime corresponds to the strong-confinement limit, $\xi_{\text{con}} \to 0$.
+In the previous section, we assumed that the cross-sectional boundary in the $xy$ plane is smooth and not sharply defined. {In particular, we neglected phonon reflection at the edge.
+A more rigorous treatment includes this reflection; it also restores the drift terms in Eq.~\eqref{eq: 4 drift terms}.
+This treatment requires boundary conditions based on the acoustic power reflectance along the edge.
+This regime corresponds to the strict-confinement limit, $\xi_{\mathrm{con}}\to0$.}

+{We can clarify the range of applicability of the weak-confinement approximation.
+Let $\lambda$, $l$, and $\xi_{\mathrm{con}}$ denote the phonon wavelength, mean free path, and confinement length near the cross-sectional edge, respectively.
+We can neglect edge reflection when $\xi_{\mathrm{con}}\gg\lambda$.
+Moreover, we can neglect phonon accumulation near the edge when $\xi_{\mathrm{con}}\gg\sqrt{\lambda l}$; this is precisely the condition under which the in-plane drift terms in Eq.~\eqref{eq: 4 drift terms} can be neglected, as derived in Appendix~\ref{sec: appendix validity of xy derivatives in BTE}.
+Since we assume the regime $l\gg\lambda$, the condition $\xi_{\mathrm{con}}\gg\sqrt{\lambda l}$ also guarantees $\xi_{\mathrm{con}}\gg\lambda$.
+Therefore, the weak-confinement approximation is applicable when